influxdata/docs-v2/content/v2.0/cloud/get-started.md

     name: Get started with InfluxDB Cloud
 ---

+Everyone starts with the rate limited, Free Tier.
+You can try out InfluxDB Cloud as long as you like, but the data retention is limited to new data (within the last 72 hours) only.
+Other limits are in place for query and writes, but you should be able to monitor 5-10 sensors, stacks or servers comfortably.

 To quickly get started with InfluxDB Cloud 2.0, complete the tasks below.

 {{% cloud-msg %}}